 Fox families make their home inside an underground den.
 This is to help protect them from predators.
 When a momma fox has her pups, they will typically spend most of their time in the den as she raises them.
 The father is the one that will often go out and hunt for food.

 9. Foxes Prefer to Be Alone

-Once the fox family as raised their young, they tend to become solidary animals.
+Once the fox family has raised their young, they tend to become solitary animals.
 They enjoy hunting and living on their own.

 10. Foxes Love To Play

 One of the cutest things, in my opinion, is to watch a fox play.
 They seem to love playing with balls like dogs do.
 They often play with other foxes or animals.
 We’ve read that they even play with deer, which would be amazing to see!

 11. The smallest fox (fennec fox) weighs less than 3 pounds.